conan-io/docs/reference/tools.rst

     def remove_files_by_mask(directory, pattern)

 Removes files in the given ``directory`` matching the ``pattern``.
 The function removes only files, and never removes directories, even if their names match the pattern.
+The functions returns the array of the files removed (empty array in case no files were removed).
+The paths in the returned array are relative to the given ``directory``.

 Parameters:
     - **directory** (Required): Directory to remove files inside.
 You may use ``os.getcwd`` or ``self.package_folder``, for instance.